 You can find “typical” script breakdown colors below.
 If you’re using custom script breakdown colors, include a color legend with your script breakdown sheets.

-5. Add elements to a script breakdown sheet template or software
+5. Use a script breakdown sheet template or software

-After marking a scene, you’re ready to input them into a Script Breakdown Sheet, a summary list of all the elements in a scene.
+After marking up your script, you’re ready to input them into a script breakdown sheet, a summary list of all the elements in a scene.
 Here are some ways to achieve this:

 StudioBinder is a more modern, cloud-based film production software that achieves the same results as Movie Magic, but with a friendlier user interface and a freemium price tag.
 Full disclosure, StudioBinder is the company that brought you this article, but we really do have a fantastic tool for creating script breakdown sheets.
 StudioBinder is free to get started here.